-One important consideration for any remodeling project is how much it will cost.
+One important consideration for any remodeling project is the cost.
 Tied with that is the ROI (return on investment) when it comes time to sell the home.
-It’s rare to find a remodeling project with a 100% ROI, but finish an attic is pretty far up there on the list.
+It’s rare to find a remodeling project with a 100% ROI, but finishing an attic is pretty far up there on the list.
 Over and above that, just like finishing a basement, it adds to the square footage of a home, bumping the price up even more.

 Unfinished space, specifically unfinished basements and attics, is not counted in the total square footage of a home.
 That figure is only supposed to include living space, nothing more.
-Unfinished attics don’t qualify as “living space,” but only as storage space.
-While that’s useful, it doesn’t really add to the value of the home in any meaningful way.
+Unfinished attics don’t qualify as “living space” but only as storage space.
+While that’s useful, it doesn’t add meaning to the home’s value.

 How Big is the Attic?

-Often project costs and home values are expressed in cost or value per square foot.
-For an attic, this ranges anywhere from $50 to $200 per square foot.
-This vast range is predominantly due to the wide variety in ways that the attic can be finished and what can be done as part of the project.
+Often, project costs and home values are expressed in cost or value per square foot.
+For an attic, this ranges from $50 to $200 per square foot.
+This wide range is predominantly due to the wide variety of ways that the attic can be finished and what can be done as part of the project.

 How much space is available depends a lot on the size and floor plan of the home.
 Homes with a boxy appearance and perimeter will have more free space in the attic than ones where the exterior walls step in and out, with a broken-up shape to the roof.
 Single-story homes will have almost double the attic space available than two-story homes will.

-But probably the biggest determining factor in the amount of attic space available is the roof pitch.
-Homes with a steeply pitched roof have much more space in the attic, than homes with a low pitch.
-The basic rule is that at least half of the finished room have a ceiling height of at least 7 feet, that this area be a minimum of 7 feet wide and provide a minimum of 70 square feet of area with this 7 foot ceiling.
-This is considerably easier to accomplish with a steeply pitched roof, than it is with a low pitched one.
+However, the roof pitch is the most significant determining factor in the amount of attic space available.
+Homes with a steeply pitched roof have much more space in the attic than homes with a low pitch.
+The basic rule is that at least half of the finished room has a ceiling height of at least 7 feet, that this area be a minimum of 7 feet wide, and that it provides a minimum of 70 square feet of area with this 7-foot ceiling.
+This is considerably easier to accomplish with a steeply pitched roof than a low-pitched one.

-Some homes are actually designed and built with the idea of the attic being finished.
+Some homes are designed and built with the idea of the attic being finished.
 In that case, the attic space may already have dormers built in.
-But the big difference this will make will be that the exterior walls of the home will probably be taller than for a typical single-story home.
-This allows the knee walls to be closer to the perimeter walls of the home, considerably increasing the square footage available for an attic conversion.
+However, the big difference this will make is that the home’s exterior walls will probably be taller than those of a typical single-story home.
+This allows the knee walls to be closer to the perimeter walls of the house, considerably increasing the square footage available for an attic conversion.

-By and large, the average size of an attic finish works out to something like 16’ x 17’.
-In some cases, there might be a long, narrow, walk-in closet off of one side of this, increasing the available space.
+The average size of an attic finish is roughly 16’ x 17’.
+In some cases, a long, narrow, walk-in closet off of one side of this increases the available space.

 Remodeling Costs to Finish an Attic

-Before talking about how much value an attic finish adds to the home, let’s look at how much the job will cost.
-That can vary considerably, depending on how big the attic is and what’s included in the project.
-It’s obviously more expensive to do an attic if a bathroom is being included, than if one is not required.
+Before discussing how much value an attic finish adds to the home, let’s consider how much the job will cost.
+That can vary considerably, depending on the attic’s size and what’s included in the project.
+It’s obviously more expensive to do an attic if a bathroom is being included than if one is not required.
 Likewise, another big ticket item that can drive up the cost is having to add in a new HVAC system.

-Looking at the costs of other attic finish projects, I can find a range anywhere from a low of about $8,000 all the way up to $80,000.
-However, that higher price tag is obviously including all the whistles and bells, like a bathroom and a fancy closet with built-in storage.
+Looking at the costs of other attic finish projects, I can find a range from about $8,000 to $80,000.
+However, that higher price tag obviously includes all the bells and whistles, like a bathroom and a fancy closet with built-in storage.
 But a basic attic remodel, adding in a bedroom, shouldn’t be all that expansive.

-Here are some basic cost estimates for various different parts of the project.
-Please note that these are just approximations, provided to give a rough idea.
-The particulars of how the attic will be finished, as well as the condition of the house, may cause these numbers to vary greatly.
+Here are some basic cost estimates for various parts of the project.
+Please note that these are just approximations provided to give a rough idea.
+The particulars of how the attic will be finished and the condition of the house may cause these numbers to vary significantly.

 - Architect and structural engineer – $3,000 to $10,000